claritydatastudio/state-immunization-reports/README.md

 If you are on a Mac, you may need to install [XQuartz](https://www.xquartz.org/) so that the plots will render correctly.

+You can see the recording of the call where we rendered all reports [here](https://muse.ai/vt/7mDGYES.

 ## How the report works

 The report file (`report.qmd`) relies on a Typst template that lives in `typst-template.typ` and uses many functions defined in the latest for easier styling.
 For instance, the following snippet adds a source section at the bottom right in the current element, and adds some vertical margin: